SelenaChen123/AutomatedSoftwareEngineering/README.md

 [![Code Size](https://img.shields.io/github/languages/code-size/SelenaChen123/AutomatedSoftwareEngineering)](https://github.com/SelenaChen123/AutomatedSoftwareEngineering)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Coursework for CSC 591
+Coursework for NCSU's Spring 2023 CSC 591 021 course, based on the instructor's Lua-based semi-supervised, multi-objective, model-based explanation system.

-A Python-based command-line parser to read and manipulate .csv files developed based on the lua script shared in class.

-## HW1
-Implemented NUM and SYM Classes to read Numeric and Symbolic Columns of a .csv file respectively.

-## HW2
+## Installation Instructions
-Implemented COLS and DATA Classes that helps to create and store NUM and SYM objects.

-## Step to set-up and run the HW in your local machine

-1. Download and install the latest [Python](https://www.python.org/downloads/) version

-2. Check your Python version using:
+1. Download and install the latest [Python](https://www.python.org/downloads/) version (Python 3.11).
+Check your Python version using:

     `python --version`

-3. Clone the repository using:
+2. Clone the repository from:

     `https://github.com/SelenaChen123/AutomatedSoftwareEngineering`

-4. Go to the specific Homework folder.
-For instance if you you want to run tests in HW1, use:
+## How to Run the Scripts

+1. Navigate to the scripts by running:

-    `cd src\docs\Homework1`
+    `cd src/[folder]`

-     All Homework files are in the src folder
+    where `folder` is the name of the folder containing the scripts.

+2. Run the script by calling:

+    `python main.py [OPTIONS] [-g ACTION]`

-5. To get help:
+3. To get the list of actions, run:

     `python main.py -h`

-6. To run a specific Test:

-   `python main.py -g <test-case-name>`

-    To run all Test case:
+4. To run all tests, run:

    `python main.py -g all`

+5. To run a specific test, run:

+   `python main.py -g [TEST]`